 Once at the gate, your passport and boarding pass will be checked and then you will proceed to the plane.
 Upon boarding, show your boarding pass to the steward greeting you and they will advise where to find your seat.
 Tuck your documents safely away.

 Ensure that your hand luggage is either under the seat in front of you or in the overhead storage – the cabin crew will advise where it should be.
 Take a seat, pop your seatbelt on and relax!
-Put any electronic devices on Airplane Mode if it has it, or switch off completely.
+Put any electronic devices on Airplane Mode if it has it, or switch it off completely.

 Once everyone is seated, the cabin crew will go through a safety briefing with you, including information on where the exits are and what to do in an emergency – pay close attention to this as first timer!
 Take off can be a bit scary, so after the safety brief, maybe have something to distract you like a magazine or a talk to your row mate!